 Top 9 Viking Weapons and Viking Armor Used on the Battlefield

-Throughout most of history, there has often been a boogeyman - an enemy or an opponent so strong, so furious, they have kept a nation awake at night and rulers wringing their hands in frustration, as they scramble to tackle this foe.
+Throughout most of history, there has often been a boogeyman - an opponent so strong, so furious, they have kept a nation awake at night and rulers wringing their hands in frustration, as they scramble to tackle this foe.

 The Vikings, hailing from Denmark, Norway, and Sweden, were known as fierce and formidable foes who went largely unopposed throughout their reign in history from AD 700 to 1100.